-First, sign in to your IFTTT account.
+- Sign in to your IFTTT account.

-Then, enable the Sync your new Instagrams to a Pinterest board IFTTT connector.
+- Enable the Sync your new Instagrams to a Pinterest board IFTTT connector.

+- Once both accounts are authorized, type in the name of the board you want to publish your Instagram posts to and click Save.
 Make sure you type in the name exactly how it appears on your Pinterest account, otherwise the connection will fail.

 Once you save the Pinterest board name, you’re good to go!
 All of your Instagram images will automatically post to Pinterest.

-First, sign in to your IFTTT.com account.
+- Sign in to your IFTTT.com account.

-Then enable the Automatically pin your Instagrams to a board when you use a specific hashtag connector.
+- Enable the Automatically pin your Instagrams to a board when you use a specific hashtag connector.